DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 L3 Forwarding Sample Application
 ================================

-The L3 Forwarding application is a simple example of packet processing using the Intel® DPDK.
+The L3 Forwarding application is a simple example of packet processing using the DPDK.
 The application performs L3 forwarding.

 Overview
 --------

-The application demonstrates the use of the hash and LPM libraries in the Intel® DPDK to implement packet forwarding.
+The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
 The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for more information).
 The main difference from the L2 Forwarding sample application is that the forwarding decision